Street Address 2

 Is the investor an individual/family or a pilot?

-1) Describe the investor's knowledge of investments.
+1) Describe the Investor's knowledge of investments.

-2) What is the investor's temperament?
+2) What is the Investor's investment temperament?

 - Investor is more interested in conserving capital than in seeking growth.
 Investor prefers to accept moderate income and little or no growth in exchange for stability and minimum risk.